 Experience Milwaukee from the River

 Kayak the Milwaukee River and experience the city from a different vantage point.
 The city is known for its architecture and rich history which you get a taste of from a different perspective on the river.
 There are public boat docks along the river to take a break, run to the bathroom and grab a bite to eat.
 The river was fairly calm during our excursion and four hours was enough time to explore the channels and pop over to the harbor to see Lake Michigan.
-Watch our Kayaking video on YouTube.

 Drink Good Beer